carmen-tm/f-online-life-calendar-carmen-tm/README.md

 # MOOD CALENDAR

 This project is a WebApp Mood Calendar to store and visualize the mood.
-It's created as a Single-Page-Application (SPA) using React, using the LocalStorage API service: [........](...........).
+It's created as a Single-Page-Application (SPA) using React, using the [LocalStorage service](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 ## Getting Started

 You don't need to clone or install this repo to play.
-Just click on the following link [.......](......) and have fun!
+Just click on the following link [Mood Calendar](http://beta.adalab.es/f-online-life-calendar-carmen-tm/) and have fun!

 If you want to download, clone or fork the project repository, do the following: